The UK CAA’s

 contact the appointed Insolvency Practitioner/Administrator or Liquidator to

 obtain its booking data.
-The booking data may contain your personal
+The booking data may contain all information you

-details of your booking.
-This data may be used for the purpose of
+assistance required.
+This data may be used for the purpose of arranging

 The processing of